 Works are now underway, with an Alliance of Laing O'Rourke, Fulton Hogan, Jacobs and the Level Crossing Removal Authority (LXRA) beginning construction to lower the railway line under Grange Road.
 To find out more about what's happening, check out the Construction Impacts section below.

-We are establishing a community reference group to engage local representatives and experts to help drive key aspects of our work and ensure strong community influence on issues such as:
+We are establishing a stakeholder liaison group (SLG) to engage local representatives and experts to help drive key aspects of our work and ensure strong community influence on issues such as:

 - minimising disruption during construction